 In most cases, a pool cover proves to be a solid shield against bushfire debris.
 However, a pool cover will not always safeguard your pool against chemical imbalances, which can be caused by excessive phosphate levels.

 There have been three sources for phosphates over the past few weeks; a little from smoke/ash/embers, some from soil dust, and significant amounts from the aerial bombardment of fire retardants, which contain high concentrations of phosphates.
 As a result of such a devastating bushfire season, far more fire retardants were used than usual, which is the cause for such high phosphate levels in pools.

 Excess phosphate levels can provide a food source for algae growth.
 Use Phosphate Remover to capture phosphates out of the water.
 Treatment may cause cloudiness depending on how much phosphate is in the water.

-Not all filters are capable of capturing increased levels of dust and other fine particles, which are currently blowing into pools.
+Not all filters are capable of capturing increased levels of dust and other fine particles that are currently blowing into pools.
 This leads to cloudy water that needs to be treated.
-Clarifier and flocculants can help bind these microparticles into larger ones to be filtered or vacuumed out.
+Clarifiers and flocculants can help bind these microparticles into larger ones to be filtered or vacuumed out.

 If your pool water is only slightly cloudy and you can still see the bottom, use a liquid clarifier.

 If your pool water is very cloudy and you can only see the steps, liquid flocculant or granular flocculant.
 Using flocculants will require the water to settle, followed by vacuuming the particles that have dropped to the pool floor.